Sometimes we get so caught up in the daily grind of life, that we seldom stop to evaluate what’s really important and what matters most to us.

 One way is to first be aware of things we may think are important but are really not.

 I remember after I had bought my first home, the thought of having a mortgage caused me a lot of stress and mental anguish.
 The fear of being in so much debt resulted in me wanting to get out of debt quickly.
-As a result, I started pursuing real estate investing because I thought that would help me get out of debt quicker.
+As a result, I pursued real estate investing because I thought that would help me get out of debt quicker.
 I attended numerous seminars and invested in various resources related to property investing.

 - Looking for that magic bullet.
-It is very easy to look at someone who has achieved remarkable success and think they were “lucky” or they were in the “right place at the right time.”
+It’s easy to look at someone who has achieved remarkable success and think they were “lucky” or they were in the “right place at the right time.”
 That belief can often result in people wanting to connect with famous people or with industry influencers just so they can be perceived as being successful.
 There is no magic bullet!
 The best way to get ahead in life is be a person worth emulating, be a good role model, and do good things.
 People only care about how you can help them improve, grow or achieve more in life.

 Question: What is something else that we may think is important but is not?